enzo-project/enzo-dev/doc/manual/source/developer_guide/AutoAdjustRefineRegion.rst

         is where the randomization comes into play, so we don't favor the x-faces.
 This could be improved by making an educated guess on which face to move inwards by searching for particles near the boundary.
-However, I think this might be difficult and time-consuming.
+However, this might be difficult and time-consuming.

 Below in the attachments (region.mov) is an animation showing the